On this page

 When working from home some businesses require special registrations or licences, as well as a council planning permit.

 Contact your local council for further advice on planning permits and other local requirements.

 A common misunderstanding among home-based businesses is that because they’re operating from home, they believe they are adequately covered by a domestic Home and Contents insurance policy.
 Read Find the right insurance for more details.

 Tax deductions for a home-based business

-Home-based business running costs include electricity, printer consumables, cleaning, phone costs.
+Home-based business running costs include electricity, printer consumables, cleaning and phone costs.

-Home-based business occupancy expenses include rent, mortgage interest, insurance premiums, council rates.
+Home-based business occupancy expenses include rent, mortgage interest, insurance premiums and council rates.

 The ATO website has a range of online guides and calculators to assist small businesses with their tax obligations.